Luis Antonio Rivera

-Luis Antonio Rivera a.k.a.
-"Yoyo Boing" (born April 9, 1930) is a Puerto Rican actor, comedian and television show host, who was also one of the pioneers of Puerto Rican television.
+Luis Antonio Rivera (April 9, 1930 – November 30, 2023), also known as "Yoyo Boing", was a Puerto Rican actor, comedian and television show host, who was also one of the pioneers of Puerto Rican television.

 Early years

-Rivera was born in Humacao, Puerto Rico and his parents moved to Santurce, a section of San Juan, from Humacao when he was only three years old.
+Rivera Benítez was born in Humacao, Puerto Rico on April 9, 1930 to Juan Antonio Rivera and Josefa Benítez Ortíz.
+His parents moved to Santurce, where he spent his childhood and adolescence, from Humacao when he was only three years old.
 After receiving his primary education, Rivera attended the "Escuela Superior Central de Santurce" (Central High School of Santurce).
 He found a part-time job at a local radio station which opened the doors to a new world for him.

 Rivera became a member of the Drama Department of the University of Puerto Rico.
 As a drama student, he participated in two of René Marqués' plays.
 Having a deep baritone voice he also became a radio presenter.
 His radio station dramatized comedy sketches, and one of the producers suggested dramatizing Archie Comics over the radio.
 Due to the lack of audiovisual references for the characters at the time, there were no clear cut ways of representing the characters in Spanish, nor there were exact translations for their names.
 Rivera came up with the name of Yoyo Boing for representing Jughead; the name "Yoyo" sounded close to "Jughead", and the "Boing" part was a gimmick Rivera developed for the character: a vocalized "boing" that he constantly repeated to fill in silence gaps during each episode.
 Ever since his Archie stint on Puerto Rican radio, Puerto Ricans rarely refer to Rivera using his real name, and usually refer to him by his by-now "nickname".